 The parent plant of the Christmas Cactus (this is a hybrid) is native to South America and grows in the mountains of Brazil.
 Its tropical nature commonly confuses growers into offering too much heat and light, without enough water.

-How It Looks: This cactus produces small, flat stem segments that are roundish in nature, with minor serrations on both sides.
+How It Looks: This cactus produces small, flat stem segments that are round in nature, with minor serrations on both sides.
 They flower from the end of these segments.
 The Christmas variety has neon pink pollen-bearing stamen.
-Along with the December blooming preference, this is the Cactus's defining feature.
+Along with the December blooming preference, this is the Cactus’s defining feature.

 If temperatures are kept steady near the 68°F (20°C) mark, flowering can continue for eight weeks or more.
 To induce flowering for the coming year, place your Christmas Cactus in a dark room for 12-14 hours on fall nights.
 For best flowering results, pinch off any plant segments less than 1 cm long in early September.

 Facts about Christmas Cactus